Akshaykumar05/Cloud-Computing/README.md

 ## How to open AWS free account
 * For that user need:
 1. Unique gmail id
 2. Debit/Credit card
+3. Contact number

-* Purpose- To get hands on experience
+* Purpose- To get hands-on experience before using actual services of cloud